trans-travel/trans-travel/us/nm.md

-# USA - New Mexico
+# United States - New Mexico

 New Mexico recognizes the gender of trans people.
 I.E. trans women are considered women, trans men are men, and non-binary people, at least in